fvi26/PROIECT-ROBOTICA/README.md

 # SUDOKU

 </div>
+Sudoku is a logic-based puzzle game where the player fills a 9x9 grid with numbers 1 through 9.
+The goal is to ensure that no number repeats in any row, column, or 3x3 subgrid.
+This project brings Sudoku into an interactive format using an Arduino-based hardware setup.
+The player inputs numbers via a 4x4 keypad and views the game on an LCD screen, creating an engaging embedded systems experience.
 # Introduction

+This project is a simple interactive puzzle game where the player solves Sudoku by entering numbers via a keypad.
+The game is displayed on a TFT LCD screen, and the hardware is managed by an Arduino microcontroller.
+The purpose of this project is to deepen knowledge about embedded programming by implementing a real-world application.
+I chose Sudoku because it offers both a mental challenge and a fun way to learn about hardware and software integration.
+This project represents progress in my learning journey and an opportunity to implement concepts such as SPI communication and keypad input handling.
 # General Description

+The game begins by displaying a Sudoku puzzle on the TFT screen.
+The player uses a 4x4 keypad to navigate the grid and input numbers.
+The program validates each move to ensure it complies with Sudoku rules.
+Once the grid is completed correctly, a congratulatory message is displayed.
+The player can restart the game to try another puzzle.

+#### For this project, I will use various features from previous lab exercises:
+   - Timers & Interrupts (Lab 2): Used to manage grid updates and user input validation.
+   - Keypad Input (Lab 3): Processes number entries and directional controls for navigating the grid.
+   -  SPI Communication (Lab 4): Handles data transfer between the Arduino and the TFT LCD.

 # Hardware Design
+#### General Description :
+This project uses a 1.8" TFT LCD display with SPI protocol for displaying the Sudoku grid.
+A 4x4 keypad allows the user to input numbers and navigate the grid.
+The hardware setup is powered by an Arduino Uno and includes basic components like connecting wires, a breadboard, and resistors.

 #### Component List :
 | Name                               | Source                   |
 |------------------------------------|--------------------------|